Fusilli Pasta; long, short, homemade and hollow.

 In other places, the ferro is placed along the length of the pasta strand and then rolled with the pasta which flattens and spreads around the rod to form a thin hollow cylinder.
 Once the pasta has spread to the required length, the ferro is then removed from the middle.
 This second type of pasta, which isn’t really a spiral, is referred to as maccheroni al ferro in some regions and fusilli in others!
 In some regions this type of ‘fusilli’ can be up to 22cms in length.
 Traditional cylindrical fusilli include ‘fusilli cilentani’ from the Cilento region in Southern Campania, ‘fusilli Calabresi’ from Calabria and fusilli di Felitto also from the Cilento.

-So, if you are travelling around Southern Italy and find homemade fusilli on the menu, the chances are the pasta won’t look like the machine made fusilli we are all used too.
+So, if you are travelling around Southern Italy and find homemade fusilli on the menu, the chances are the pasta won’t look like the machine-made fusilli we are all used too.
 However, it will probably taste better!
 Whether handmade or store bought, fusilli are very popular throughout Italy.

 In the South, homemade fusilli is often eaten on Sundays or feast days with a meat or sausage ragu.
 In the North, where commercially produced fusilli is more popular, it’s often eaten in pasta salads or with lighter creamy sauces, pesto and in vegetarian pasta dishes.
 Fusilli is also delicious baked.
 Really a pasta that goes with everything!

 There are a number of recipes here on the Pasta Project for long, short and hollow fusilli.
-I’m planning to make some homemade fusilli too and will be posting a recipe for that in the not too distant future but in the meantime you can take a look at these videos on how to make homemade fusilli.
+I’m hoping to make some homemade fusilli too and will be posting a recipe for that in the not too distant future but in the meantime you can take a look at these videos on how to make homemade fusilli.
 The first is from Pasta Grannies (cyndrical fusilli) and the second from Basilicata (Fusilli ricci alla tricaricese).
 Enjoy!